 What does the course cover?

-This 2 - day course focuses on the practical intricacies of offshore helideck operation with the emphasis HDA tasks and responsibilities.
+This 2 - day course, which complies with OPITO standards and requirements, focuses on the practical intricacies of offshore helideck operation with the emphasis HDA tasks and responsibilities.
 The concepts of risk assessment and risk management, in relation to the HDA function, will be introduced, In addition, the attendees will be exposed to the regulatory requirements of helideck operations, most specifically UKCAP 437 which governs all physical and operational aspects of the helideck.
 The course will also introduce the candidates to other important international guidelines, including:

 - International Civil Aviation Organisation ICAO ANNEX 14 VOLII Heliports